marty90/errant/README.md

 * `-d`: dry run (only print all commands that would execute).
 * `-h`: print help.

+Note that to use the operator-agnostic models, you must specify `universal` for operator and country.

 ## Examples

 Run simulation with Norway Telenor 4G Good profile.
 Impose the proofile to eth0 interface:
 ```
-errant -o Telenor -c Norway -t 4G -q Good -i eth0
+errant -o telenor -c norway -t 4g -q good -i eth0
 ```

 Run simulation with Norway Telenor 4G Good profile and periodically change network condition every 10s.
 Impose the proofile to eth0 interface:
 ```
-errant -o Telenor -c Norway -t 4G -q Good -p 10 -i eth0
+errant -o telenor -c norway -t 4g -q good -p 10 -i eth0
 ```

 ## Limitations

 Due to the use of the `ifb` kernel module, you can impose shaping to one interface at a time.

-## Creation of new profiles
+## Creation of new models

-If you want to create new profiles based on other measurements, you can use the scripts provided in the `profile_creation` directory, where we provide the code and instructions to generate a new profile file compatible with ERRANT.
+If you want to create new models based on other measurements, you can use the scripts provided in the `model_creation` directory, where we provide the code and instructions to generate a new model file compatible with ERRANT.